Skip to main content

 Performance

-The responsiveness of your application depends on how you manage API calls.
+The responsiveness of your application depends on how you handle API calls.

-1. Asynchronous Requests: To handle multiple requests without waiting for each one to complete, use asynchronous calls.
-This is especially useful for backend applications processing a large volume of simultaneous requests.
+1. Asynchronous Requests : To process multiple requests without waiting for each to finish, use asynchronous calls.
+This is particularly useful for backend applications handling a high volume of concurrent requests.

 import asyncio